Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 See the full list and descriptions [here](https://microsoft.github.io/ComplianceCxE/dag/mip-dlp/)

 ### External Access
 Users must have an account in Entra ID to access protected content.
-Microsoft Office 365 customers will be authenticated without any additional configuration.
-Non-Microsoft customers must sign up for an Azure RMS for Individuals account.
-The Azure RMS for Individuals service creates an Entra ID account in an unmanaged tenant.
+Azure/Office 365 customers can access without any additional configuration.
+Non-Azure/Office 365 customers must sign up for an Azure RMS for Individuals account.
+The Azure RMS for Individuals service creates an account in an unmanaged Entra ID tenant.

 #### Azure RMS for Individuals
 Sensitivity labels use Azure RMS to protect content.
 Azure RMS uses Entra ID to authenticate access.
 When a user signs up for an [Azure RMS for Individuals](https://learn.microsoft.com/en-us/azure/information-protection/rms-for-individuals) account, the service creates an unmanaged Azure tenant and directory for the organization with an account for the user, so that this user (and subsequent users) can then authenticate to the Azure RMS service.
 See [Azure RMS FAQ](https://learn.microsoft.com/en-us/azure/information-protection/faqs-rms#when-i-share-a-protected-document-with-somebody-outside-my-company-how-does-that-user-get-authenticated).